The important point when planning to export data, is deciding:

 It is possible to export all of the data in a VoltDB database.
-You would do this by creating export-only replicas of all tables in the schema and writing to the export-only table whenever you insert into the normal table.
+You would do this by creating export stream replicas of all tables in the schema and writing to the corresponding stream whenever you insert into the normal table.
 However, this means the same number of transactions and volume of data that is being processed by VoltDB will be exported through the connector.
 There is a strong likelihood, given a high transaction volume, that the target database will not be able to keep up with the load VoltDB is handling.
 As a consequence you will usually want to be more selective about what data is exported when.

 If you have an existing target database, the question of what data to export is likely decided for you (that is, you need to export the data matching the target's schema).
-If you are defining both your VoltDB database and your target at the same time, you will need to think about what information is needed "downstream" and create the appropriate export-only tables within VoltDB.
+If you are defining both your VoltDB database and your target at the same time, you will need to think about what information is needed "downstream" and create the appropriate export streams within VoltDB.

 The second consideration is when to export the data.
-For tables that are not updated frequently, inserting the data to a complementary export-only table whenever data is inserted into the real table is the easiest and most practical approach.
-For tables that are updated frequently (hundreds or thousands of times a second) you should consider writing a copy of the data to an export-only table at an appropriate milestone.
+For tables that are not updated frequently, inserting the data to a complementary export stream whenever data is inserted into the real table is the easiest and most practical approach.
+For tables that are updated frequently (hundreds or thousands of times a second) you should consider writing a copy of the data to an export stream at an appropriate milestone.

 Using the flight reservation system as an example, one aspect of the workflow not addressed by the application described in Chapter 6, Designing VoltDB Client Applications is the need to archive information about the flights after takeoff.
 Changes to reservations (additions and cancellations) are important in real time.
 However, once the flight takes off, all that needs to be recorded (for billing purposes, say) is what reservations were active at the time.